cool-Blue/jquery-expose/README.md

 =============================

 ### Features
-1.  jQuery included in the bundle
+1.  _jQuery_ included in the bundle
 1.  plugin included in the bundle
 1.  no pollution of the `window` object
+1.  use _jsdom_ to shim the the window object to make it isomorphic

 ### Config